CSCI156/Exam-1-Review/README.md

 print(x)
 ```

 7 What is the output of the following programs?
+You should be able to trace these using a table.
 ```
 def looper(x):
     for i in range(6):